 Use your voice, and not just to send voice messages on WhatsApp.
 Activating Google Assistant will make life easier because you can rely on Google's digital assistant at any time, by asking a simple question, without even having to touch the device.
-So for example you can even use it while you’re driving.
+So, for example, you can even use it while you’re driving.

 In order to activate it you will need to have Lollipop or a later operating system that is equipped with at least 1.5 GB of RAM.
-Just press down on the home button for a few seconds and the Assistant will wake up.
+Just press down on the home button for a few seconds and Google Assistant will wake up.

 You can easily access the security section in the setting menu to activate and customize this feature to your liking.

 My smartphone often goes missing and we all know about the repercussions of losing it: in addition to the economic loss linked to the value of the device, there’s also the loss of sensitive data and memories.
 It’s always a tragedy, but there is something you can do to make this experience less traumatic: activate Find My Device to recover it.

 This is a feature offered directly by Google previously known as Android Device Manager.
 The name has changed but its function is the same: log in to this page from a PC, enter the password linked to your Google account on the lost device.
 If your GPS is on and your smartphone is on, you can quickly locate it as well as use it remotely: